unionlabs/goblinbook/src/getting-started/nix.md

 Don't worry about bloating your system.
 Once you close the shell, everything that was installed will be gone again.

+Here for example, we show how to query for packets using `gq`.

 <div class="tab">
   <button class="tablinks" onclick="openTab(event, 'Command')">Command</button>
   <button class="tablinks" onclick="openTab(event, 'Nix')">Nix</button>